Nothing is worse than waking up to an acne breakout.

 So, what can you do to prevent breakouts?
 Here are a few simple tips to get you started.

 You might be surprised to learn that simple things you do each and every day might be making your acne worse.
-If you want to say bye-bye to breakouts, follow these simple tips:
+If you want to clear up your skin and say bye-bye to breakouts, follow these simple tips:

-Washing your face on a daily basis is important to remove dirt, sweat and excess oil.
+Washing your face as a part of your daily skin care routine is important to remove dirt, sweat and excess oil.
 If you wash your face too often or with the wrong cleanser, however, you could actually make your acne worse.

 So, what’s the proper way to wash your face?

 Start by choosing a gentle, alcohol-free cleanser.
-Wet your face with warm water then apply the cleanser with clean hands, rubbing gently in a circular motion with your fingertips.
+Wet your face with warm water then apply the acne cleanser with clean hands or a clean washcloth, rubbing gently in a circular motion with your fingertips.
 Rinse thoroughly then pat your face dry with a clean towel.

 To keep your face clean and clear, wash it once in the morning and right before bed.
 If your face feels oily during the day, use blotting paper to remove the excess oil rather than washing it again.
 If you sweat heavily, you can wash it again after working out, but avoid washing it too often or you’ll dry out your skin and make matters worse.